Parent Responsibilities of an Online Student

 Online Middle School—Nurturing Independence and Accountability

-As students become more independent and responsible in grades 6–8, Learning Coaches “step back” a
+As students become more independent and responsible in grades 6–8, Learning Coaches “step back” a bit, and subject-specific teachers “step in” to provide expert online instruction and offline support in math, language arts, science, social studies, and an array of electives.

 Learning Coaches support this transition to more independent learning as they: